How to Reopen an L&I Claim: Rules, Policies, Timeline

 2. How to read the aggravation statute.

 a.
-The Statute provides for reopening, within 7 years of your claim’s first final closure, for full benefits.
+The Statute provides for reopening within 7 years of your claim’s first final closure for full benefits.

 b.
-The Statute provides for lifetime reopening, for medical only benefits.
+The Statute provides for lifetime reopening for medical-only benefits.

 c.
-The Statute gives the director discretion to consider full benefits in over 7 cases, by in effect waiving the 7 year statute of limitation.
+The Statute gives the director discretion to consider full benefits in over 7 cases by, in effect, waiving the 7-year statute of limitation.
 To obtain full additional benefits (time loss, vocational, PPD, and pension) in an over 7 case, it is best to open for medical first and then request the discretionary full benefits second.

 Important concepts to consider

-1. When you think reopening, first think about the medical aspects of your claim and your situation.
+1. When reopening, first think about the medical aspects of your claim and your situation.
 You will need a doctor with a treatment plan and an opinion that your related condition is objectively worse.

 2. Reopening a claim for medical benefits is a lifetime right for injured workers.